mattermost/docs/source/configure/configuration-settings.rst

 This setting isn't available in the System Console and can only be set in ``config.json``.

 This setting has been added as a requirement to support `Collapsed Reply Threads <https://docs.mattermost.com/messaging/organizing-conversations.html>`__.
-If you are experiencing adverse server performance impacts, please consult this `support article <XXXXXX>`_ for recommended remediation.
+If you are experiencing adverse server performance impacts, please consult this `support article <https://support.mattermost.com/hc/en-us/articles/4413183568276>`__ for recommended remediation.

 **True**: Threads a user starts, participates in, or is mentioned in are automatically followed.
 A new ``Threads`` table is added in the database that tracks threads and thread participants, and a ``ThreadMembership`` table tracks followed threads for each user and the read or unread state of each followed thread.